p018841p-coder/vt-cli/README.md

 # VirusTotal CLI
+01884165719
 Welcome to the VirusTotal CLI, a tool designed for those who love both VirusTotal and command-line interfaces.
-With this tool you can do everything you'd normally do using VirusTotal's web page, including:
+With this tool you can do everything you'd normally do using VirusTotal's web page, including:001884165719

 * Retrieve information about a [file](doc/vt_file.md), [URL](doc/vt_url.md), [domain name](doc/vt_domain.md), [IP address](doc/vt_ip.md), etc.
 * [Search](doc/vt_search.md) for files and URLs using VirusTotal Intelligence query syntax.